 - Cabin Noise from HVAC module: tonal component due to blowers, broadband component due to turbulent flows and shell vibrations

 - Instrument panel vibration, ORVM (Outside Rear View Mirror) and A-Pillar noise

-- Rotating devices: Compressor and Fan noise, high frequecy noise in turbo-chargers, whistling due to structure-borne noise.
+- Rotating devices: Compressor and Fan noise, high frequency noise in turbo-chargers, whistling due to structure-borne noise.

 - Vacuum cleaners